-This policy recognises and builds on the legal and statutory definitions of a child and vulnerable adult:
+This policy recognises and builds on the legal and statutory definitions of a child and vulnerable adult and acknowledges the Safequarding in Sport Service guidance applies to all sports clubs and organisations who include any child or young person under the age of 18:

-A child or young person is anyone under the age of 18 involved in any club football activity.
+A child or young person is anyone under the age of 18 involved in any club touch rugby activity.
 We subscribe to the STA Child Protection Policy and endorse and accept the Policy Statement contained in that document.